Fortress Europe: Migration flashpoints in 2025

 • Rights groups say hard line policies endanger lives

-BRUSSELS/LONDON - European countries have tightened migration policies this year, with more changes expected, despite a 38% drop in illegal migrant entries last year to the lowest level since 2021.
+European countries have tightened migration policies, with more changes expected, despite a drop in irregular arrivals last year to the lowest level since 2021.

-Elections this year have seen far-right, anti-migration parties grow in popularity and immigration remains a politically charged topic in the bloc's 27 member states.
+Elections in 2024 and 2025 have seen far-right, anti-migration parties grow in popularity, and immigration remains a politically charged topic in the bloc's 27 member states.

-European countries have stepped up border controls, cracked down on smuggling gangs and outsourced asylum processing while EU lawmakers approved a major asylum policy overhaul in May last year to reduce irregular arrivals.
+European countries have stepped up border controls, cracked down on smuggling gangs and outsourced asylum processing, while European Union lawmakers approved a major asylum policy overhaul last year to reduce irregular arrivals.

-The new measures will apply from 2026, but right-wing parties say they do not go far enough.
+The new measures will apply from 2026.
+Right-wing parties say they do not go far enough.

 Rights groups say there is an increased risk of arbitrary detention and repatriations to countries where asylum seekers are at risk of violence or unfair imprisonment, while lawyers say there could be an increase in court challenges.